ms-iot/content/en-US/win10/SupportedInterfaces.md

 </style>

 # {{page.title}}
-Windows 10 IoT Core supports a variety of peripheral interfaces and protocols, including support for common busses like I2C, UART, USB, and more.
-Use this page to browse devices that are known to be compatible with Windows 10 IoT Core.
-This list is **not** exhaustive.
-There are many other peripherals not listed on this page that are compatible with Windows 10 IoT Core.
-We encourage you to contribute to this list to improve this resource!

-Browse, search, and filter, peripherals that are known to be supported on the **Raspberry Pi 2** and **MinnowBoard Max**.
+Check out our list of peripherals confirmed to work with Windows 10 IoT Core.
+This list is not exhaustive.
 [Contribute to this list on GitHub.]

-Looking for information about supported hardware platforms?
-Click [here](https://msdn.microsoft.com/library/windows/hardware/dn914597(v=vs.85).aspx) to be taken to a list of development boards compatible with Windows.

 <div class="searchbox">
 	<div id='javascriptWarn' class='javascriptWarn'>